Table of Contents[Hide][Show]

 During the analysis, the researchers found out quinoa and buckwheat meals helped improve the diabetics’ response to glucose.
 The concentrations of blood sugar also declined gradually for both healthy and diabetic subjects.

 A cup of cooked quinoa contains 39 grams of carbs, but it also has 5 grams of fiber.
-It means the absorption of sugar in the body is slow.
+This fiber slows down the absorption of sugar in the body.

 2. It Is Gluten-Free